 She is a research biologist and an award-winning documentary and portrait photographer, working on artistic and documentary projects as well as taking on commissions for businesses, non-profit organizations, and family clients.
 Among her professional works are family documentaries, environmental portraits, and visual stories of businesses.

-Her personal projects explore identity, immigration and the complex emotional makeup of “home,” in part to deepen and dissolve conventional representations.
-Her current work investigates motherhood and intimacy among women suffering from and negotiating with postpartum depression.
+She uses photography and mixed media tools for her personal projects exploring identity, immigration, and the complex emotional makeup of “home,” in part to deepen and dissolve conventional representations.
+Her current work investigates her indigenous roots, family history, motherhood and intimacy among women suffering from and negotiating with postpartum depression.

 She is at the same time always documenting her life with her own family, her self-exploration as a new mother, and her cultural identity as a well-rounded traveller and immigrant to the USA.